vilien/justreq/README.md

 | rules          | Optional, refer to [RULES](#user-content-rules)

 ## ChangeLog
+### 2017-2-28
+#### v0.3.1
+* refactor some files use ES6
+* fix bug about create new slow map fail
+* optimize proxy pipe
+* add some global property to JRScript
+* add 404 err to JR Server when can't find jrs file
+* fix wrong charaters which create by reduceFormData.js when length below 17

 ### 2017-2-20
 #### v0.2.13
 * Removed character '^M' in some files